-- 13.3 It is anticipated that the Council will receive the 2023/24 financial settlement in December 2022.
-It is assumed that individual Council allocations will be provided for 2023/24 but there is no information on whether further financial years will be included or at what level of detail. - 13.4 Future funding settlements will be influenced by many aspects of the wider economic climate and UK and Scottish Government policies.
-The global economic situation, the impact of the UK leaving the European Union as well as the UK and Scottish Government's response to Covid-19 may result in significant additional uncertainty over future funding levels.
+- 14.3 It is anticipated that the Council will receive the 2024/25 financial settlement in December 2023.
+The Scottish Government have advised that information on future financial years will also be issued at that time.
+However, there is no information on at what level of detail will be provided i.e. individual Council level. - 14.4 Future funding settlements will be influenced by many aspects of the wider economic climate and UK and Scottish Government policies.
+The global economic situation including the cost of living, the impact of the UK leaving the European Union and the UK and Scottish Government's response to Covid-19 may result in significant additional uncertainty over future funding levels. - 14.5 The Scottish Government's most recent Medium Term Financial Strategy also identified a "modelled shortfall" of £1.875 billion by 2028/29 - 14.6 The potential for cash and real terms reductions in funding beyond financial year 2024/25 is considered to represent a significant risk in the management of the budget over the medium term. - 14.7 Once inflation is included, these factors may result in further significant real terms reductions in funding to the Council over the medium term at a time of rising demand for Council services. - 14.8 At this time, there is also no information on any conditions which may be attached to the local government finance settlement in 2024/25 and beyond, or indeed opportunities.

-- 13.5 The potential for cash and real terms reductions in funding beyond financial year 2022/23 is considered to represent a significant risk in the management of the budget over the medium term. - 13.6 Once inflation is included, these factors may result in further significant real terms reductions in funding to the Council over the medium term at a time of rising demand for Council services. - 13.7 At this time, there is also no information on any conditions which may be attached to the local government finance settlement in 2023/24 and beyond, or indeed opportunities. - 13.8 Following the devolvement of a number of taxes to the Scottish Government, under the terms of the Scotland Acts, the actual level of funding available to the public sector is more directly linked to the performance of the Scottish economy.
+14.9 Following the devolvement of a number of taxes to the Scottish Government, under the terms of the Scotland Acts, the actual level of funding available to the public sector is more directly linked to the performance of the Scottish economy.
 Income from devolved taxation will be dependent upon the relative performance of the Scottish economy.